QDo you accept short term guests?

 AThere are two outlets in each bed.

-QIs there parking space?
+QIs there parking space available?

 AWe don't have a parking space.
 Please use a coin-operated parking near our guesthouse.
 There are monthly parking as well but please reserve it by yourself in advance.